nana55/aisha-atta-capstone-api/README.md

 ## Nice-to-haves

-- Reward system: Implement a reward mechanism where users can offer virtual gifts to each other for completing milestones or gift cards.
+- Reward system: Implement a reward mechanism where users can offer virtual gifts to each other for completing milestones or gift cards
--   Mobile responsiveness for broader accessibility.
+-   Mobile responsiveness for broader accessibility
--   Notifications for goal updates and community interactions.
+-   Notifications for goal updates and community interactions
--   Advanced privacy settings for user goals.
+-   Advanced privacy settings for user goals
--   Modify goals and user profiles
+-   Option to modify goals and user profiles
+-   Additonal stats on the dashboard